bzeng18/AIPI531/Final Project/Readme.md

 python3 utils/baseline_recommender.py similar_movies 123 10 --target_movie_name "Toy Story (1995)"
 ```

-Replace the placeholder values (e.g., `123`, `10`, `"Toy Story (1995)"`) with the appropriate inputs based on your requirements.
-These commands are examples and assume that a Python environment is set up with the necessary dependencies installed.
+"
+Replace the placeholder values (e.g., 123, 10, "Toy Story (1995)") with the appropriate inputs based on your requirements.
 Adjust the parameters and options as needed to perform user-based recommendation, item-based recommendation, or find similar movies based on the specified target movie.

-*Note: Ensure that the code files and dataset are appropriately configured in your working directory before running these commands.*
+Note: Ensure that the code files and dataset are appropriately configured in your working directory before running these commands.

 ### LLM recommender
 1. Clone the repository: ```git clone git@github.com:bzeng18/AIPI531.git```